emissions

 For example, smart automation reduced gas procurement costs by over 30% in a pilot store, which corresponds to a reduction of 14 tCO2-eq in emissions.
 The energy efficiency of properties has also improved, and district heating consumption has decreased.
 The centralization of logistics warehouse operations in Mäntsälä in Finland, where our Tokmanni variety discount retail chain has two logistics centres, has also reduced the need for district heating.

 To reduce energy and water consumption, our Tokmanni variety discount retail chain has increased building automation in stores.
-During 2024, we improved building automation in a total of 17 stores and also replaced the outdoor lighting with LED lights in 20 Tokmanni stores.
+During 2024, we improved building automation in a total of 17 Tokmanni stores and also replaced the outdoor lighting with LED lights in 20 Tokmanni stores.
 Additionally, in 2024, we decided to implement the EG EnerKey energy management system.

 In addition to the solar electricity we produce and the carbon dioxide-free electricity we purchase, the carbon dioxide emissions from our Tokmanni segment’s electricity use were covered by carbon dioxide-free energy origin certificates in 2024.